gbeltzmo/halo_mass_correction/README.md

 where x = log<sub>10</sub>(M<sub>h,DMO</sub>) and a through h are the polynomial coefficients for a given simulation, halo definition, redshift, and environment.

 The code takes 5 arguments: halo masses (nd.array), environment ('all', 'high', 'low'), halo definition ('200b', 'fof', 'vir', '200c', '500c'), redshift (0,1,2), and simulation ('illustris', 'tng', 'eagle').
 The code returns an array of corrected halo masses.

-The code has a lower mass limit of 10<sup>10</sup> h<sup>-1</sup> M<sub>&#9737;</sub>.
-Additionally, each environment/halo definition/redshift/simulation combination has an upper mass limit.
-If a given halo mass is outside the acceptable mass range, the code will issue a warning, and return the original (uncorrected) halo mass for that halo.

-If the environment provided is 'all' the code expects to take in an array of all halos, regardless of their environment.
-If the environment provided is 'high' the code expects to take in an array of only halos in high-density environments.
-Likewise, if the environment provided is 'low' the code expects to take in an array of only halos in low-density environments.

-Our halo environment measure is the mass (in halos) in 5 Mpc spheres centered on each halo of interest.
-(For this, we measure the environment on all DMO halos above 10<sup>10</sup> h<sup>-1</sup> M<sub>&#9737;</sub>, and on all hydrodynamic halos above 8 x 10<sup>9</sup> h<sup>-1</sup> M<sub>&#9737;</sub>.)
-Within the 5 Mpc sphere, we do not sum up all particles, but rather sum up all the mass within halos (of any size).

-We can also define an environment factor &delta; for each halo, such that &delta; = (&delta;<sub>sphere</sub> / &delta;<sub>box</sub>) - 1, where &delta;<sub>sphere</sub> is the mass in a 5 Mpc sphere around the halo divided by the volume of a 5 Mpc sphere, and &delta;<sub>box</sub> is the sum of all halo masses in the box divided by the volume of the box.

-The median environment (mass) as well as the median &delta; used to split halos into high and low density environments for each simulation/halo definition/redshift are given in halo_environments.txt.

 #### Example usage: